Colm1711/tweet_sentiment-_analyzer/README.md

 1. I want a clear menu with options that are clear on intention.
 2. I want to able to log in and know that my details are secure and no one has access to my account.
 3. I want to be able to register my information and have it stored so I can log in again.
-4. I want to get real time data through the app.
+4. I want to get real time data through the application.
 5. I want to be able to have data sheet to view in more organised way in the application.
-6. I want to be able to access single stock data showing weekly treending information.
+6. I want to be able to access single stock data showing weekly trending information.
 7. I want to be able to get sentiment data on my query of information.
 8. I want to be able to understand data that is being presented to me.